Q&A: High Intensity Training for Seniors

 - Perform the exercises with only a light weight at first and focus on learning to move and reverse direction smoothly and breathe continuously.

-- Be very conservative with repetition speed; take approximately 10 seconds to lift and 10 seconds to lower the weight.
-If you’re moving slowly enough 4 to 8 repetitions should require at least 80 to 160 seconds to complete.
+- Be very conservative with repetition speed; take at least three seconds to lift and three seconds to lower the weight, reversing direction as smoothly as possible without bouncing, yanking, or jerking the weight.
+Pause for a second or two in the fully-contracted position on compound pulling exercises and simple exercises.
+If you’re moving slowly enough six to ten repetitions should take you around fifty to eighty seconds to complete.

-- When you are able to perform 8 or more repetitions of an exercise in good form, the next time you perform the exercise add 5 pounds or 5% more weight, whichever is less.
-It is common to recommend higher repetition ranges for seniors both because of the perceived increase in safety and because of the conversion of type II to type I muscle fibers with age, however a range of 4 to 8 is fine when performed at a very slow speed.
+- When you are able to perform ten or more repetitions of an exercise in good form, the next time you perform the exercise add five pounds or five percent more weight, whichever is less.
+It is common to recommend higher repetition ranges for seniors both because of the perceived increase in safety and because of the conversion of type II to type I muscle fibers with age, however a range of six to ten is fine when performed at a slow speed.

 - Train no more than three times a week the first few weeks while learning the exercises then cut back to training only twice a week.
 If your progress slows down reduce your frequency to once weekly.
 Some people may require even more recovery time/less frequent training than this.
 The amount of recovery time required between workouts increases with age and can vary considerably between individuals.